Research & Design Studio

 - HTC Vive

-Virtual Reality is an explosively popular new medium for communications and it's available to explore in the Studio!
-An HTC Vive, a device at the forefront of VR technology, has been installed near the Studio.
-Please contact Kyle Burnham to arrange an opportunity to use it!
+Virtual Reality is an explosively popular new medium for communications and it's available to explore in the Studio.
+An HTC Vive, a device at the forefront of VR technology, has been installed in the Studio.
+Please stop by or email us for more information.

 - This curated list of HTC Vive applications might best introduce you to some of the possibilities of the medium.